wmiller848/Fedops/README.md

 ## About ##

-Fedops is a cloud vps manager and contionous intigration tool designed to easilty and securely manage shipping docker containers.
-Fedops initigrates very tightly with docker, and the docker registery.
+Fedops is a cloud vps manager and continuous integration tool designed to easily and securely manage shipping docker containers.
+Fedops integrates very tightly with docker, and the docker registry.

 You can use Fedops to create a cluster of machines that will poll source control, build, test, and deploy to any number of machines you define.

 The developer is referred to as the dispatcher

-Machines that manage continous intigration are called warehouses
+Machines that manage continuous integration are called warehouses

 Machines that receive and run shipped containers are called trucks

 Fedops believes in robust security, the 'init' command will walk you through configuring a new cluster.
 After you have configured the new cluster Fedops will create an encrypted configuration file for the cluster.
-This is important as your configuration file will store sensative information about your account for a given cloud provider, ssh key pairs, and tls certificate key pairs.
+This is important as your configuration file will store sensitive information about your account for a given cloud provider, ssh key pairs, and tls certificate key pairs.

 You should treat the 'Fedops' file with care.